szabv/project-development-framework/reasearch/research-methodology.md

     - **What**: the concrete change to apply.
     - **Why**: the rationale and how it helps given the goals/constraints.
     - **Impact**: expected directional impact and, when possible, rough quantitative ranges.
-    - **How**: specific implementation notes, including code paths, config changes, and migration steps.
+    - **How**: specific implementation notes, including code paths, configuration or infra changes, and any rollout or change-management steps.

-- **Evaluation and migration sections**
+- **Evaluation and change planning**
-  - Dedicate sections to evaluation strategy and migration plans when significant implementation or infrastructure changes are proposed.
+  - Dedicate sections to evaluation strategy and change or rollout plans when significant implementation or infrastructure changes are proposed.
   - Spell out dataset size (if applicable), metrics, where reports will live in the repo, and how to keep runs within budget or resource limits.

 - **Cost and operational guidance**